IMPORTANT: In line with NHS England Guidelines, only those in 'At Risk' Groups can have flu vaccinations first.

 Patient Covid Survey

-Please click link to see letter regarding a patient survey to help in understanding how health and care services have changed during the Covid Pandemic.
+Please click the link to see how the heath care services have changed during the Covid Pandemic.
+The patient survey is also linked below if you wish to partake.

 Patient letter re Covid questionnaire